willbush/blog/content/blog/fast-ocr-to-clipboard.md

 # Discussion

-Check out the [r/linux](https://www.reddit.com/r/linux/comments/10icyjo/fast_ocr_to_clipboard/) discussion on this blog post.
+~~Check out the [r/linux](https://www.reddit.com/r/linux/comments/10icyjo/fast_ocr_to_clipboard/) discussion on this blog post.~~

+Reddit is dead.
+Check this out instead: https://programming.dev/post/81722

 Thanks everyone for the suggestions!
 I have updated this post with them in mind.
 You can see the diff